-Dr. Riley has held past academic titles as clinical assistant professor at Hofstra/Northwell School of Medicine, Lake Erie College of Osteopathic Medicine, Ross University School of Medicine, and American University of Antigua School of Medicine.
-She serves as national faculty for the National Board of Osteopathic Medical Examiners (NBOME) and a member of the 2020–2021 COMAT Family Medicine subcommittee and is a member of the NBOME’s Assessing COVID 19 (ACT) Topics Task Force.
+Dr. Riley has held past academic titles of Clinical Assistant Professor at Hofstra/Northwell School of Medicine, Lake Erie College of Osteopathic Medicine, Ross University School of Medicine, and American University of Antigua School of Medicine.
+She serves as national faculty for the National Board of Osteopathic Medical Examiners (NBOME) and is a member of their 2020–2021 COMAT Family Medicine subcommittee and is a member of the NBOME’s Assessing COVID 19 (ACT) Topics Task Force.

 In 2017, Dr. Riley achieved an Academic Qualification in International Medicine and Public Health from the Institute for International Medicine.
 In 2016, she became a Fellow of the American College of Osteopathic Family Physicians (FACOFP).
 In 2013 she was inducted as a Fellow of the Institute of Leadership in Medicine (FILM) and ACOFP's Physician Leadership Institute and became a Certified Physician Leader.
 In 2010, she completed the Training in Policy Studies (TIPS) Fellowship.
 She has completed the ACOFP's Future Leaders series and served as a Future Leader Mentor.
 In December 2020 Dr. Riley graduated from AACOM’s Osteopathic Health Policy Fellowship (OHPF).